solarslurpi/GrowBuddies/docs/gus.md

 [MQTT's Last will and Testament - LWT](https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament/) is an extremely useful feature to use for mqtt error debugging.
 The Buddies sending mqtt messages are all Tasmota devices.
 [Refer to Tasmota's page](https://tasmota.github.io/docs/MQTT/#lwt-topic-last-will-and-testament) for advice on how LWT is implemented.

-For example,  let's say we have a snifferbuddy up and running.
+For example,  let's say we have a SnifferBuddy up and running.
 ```
 pi@gus:~ $ mosquitto_sub -t "tele/snifferbuddy/LWT"
 Online
 Offline
 Online
 ```
 subscribing to the above topic shows initially SnifferBuddy is online.
 I unplug.
-Wait the 30 seconds that Tasmota by default sets the keep alive time to.
+Wait the 30 seconds that Tasmota by default sets the keep-alive time to.
 An offline message is sent by the broker.
 I then plug SnifferBuddy back in.
 Right after SnifferBuddy boots, we receive an Online message.

 The [MQTT Esentials Page 9](https://www.hivemq.com/blog/mqtt-essentials-part-9-last-will-and-testament/) article lists several states that cause the broker to publish the LWT message.

-issuing the `status 6` command on the Tasmota command line informs us on the mqtt settings for this Tasmota device:
+issuing the `status 6` command on the Tasmota command line informs us of the mqtt settings for this Tasmota device:
 ```
  MQT: stat/snifferbuddy/STATUS6 = {"StatusMQT":{"MqttHost":"gus","MqttPort":1883,"MqttClientMask":"DVES_%06X","MqttClient":"DVES_25EEA5","MqttUser":"DVES_USER","MqttCount":1,"MAX_PACKET_SIZE":1200,"KEEPALIVE":30,"SOCKET_TIMEOUT":4}}
  ```
 The mqtt info lets us know the mqtt keep alive time is 30 seconds.
 (influxdb_install)=
 #### Install influxdb
-[InfluxDB (v1.8)](https://www.influxdata.com/) is a time series based database that is free to use on the Raspberry Pi.
+[InfluxDB (v1.8)](https://www.influxdata.com/) is a time series-based database that is free to use on the Raspberry Pi.
 There can be multiple databases.

 ```{admonition} Gus as the database name
 I stick with the database name of Gus.
 If you look in growbuddies_settings.json, you will see influxdb setting for the database.